-You’ll need a Windows computer with a USB port- the Go can’t sideload apps by itself.
+You’ll need a Windows computer with a USB port- Oculus standalone headsets can’t sideload apps by themselves.

-There are 3 different types of apps/games you can sideload to your Go:
+There are 3 different types of apps/games you can sideload:

 - VR Apps: these are VR apps just like you’d download on the Oculus Store, except either the developer didn’t want to put it on the store or Oculus rejected it.
-Note that they must be specifically made for either Gear VR or Oculus Go though – Google Cardboard and Daydream apps won’t work.
+Note that they must be specifically made for either Gear VR, Oculus Go, or Oculus Quest though – Google Cardboard and Daydream apps won’t work.

 - Android TV Apps: these are media apps or simple games made for TVs running Android.
 They will be displayed in the app list on the virtual screen in Oculus TV.
 These apps suit Oculus TV very well because a virtual TV’s UI works the same as a real TV.
 Most Android TV apps should work except for ones from Google.

 - Android Phone Apps: these are regular Android apps meant for phones.
-Keep in mind that only some will work, as Oculus Go doesn’t have Google’s proprietary Play Services package which many apps depend on.
+Keep in mind that only some will work, as the Oculus OS doesn’t have Google’s proprietary Play Services package which many apps depend on.
 You may also have some input problems as these were designed for touchscreens.
-To use these types of apps with Go you’ll have to take an extra step, listed at the bottom of the article.
+To use these types of apps you’ll have to take an extra step, listed at the bottom of the article.

 DISCLAIMER: sideloaded apps are by definition not vetted by Oculus.
 You install them “at your own risk”, as they could affect the security or stability of your headset.

 First Time Setup